Poor Sermons or “Bad Listeners”?

 I’ve also been a preacher.
 Some sermons I preached have had people “in the palm of my hand,” and some sermons I preached had people looking confused from beginning to end.
 Why would I assume that everybody else in the room had come to church spiritually unprepared that day?

 Don’t Make Assumptions about People who “Don’t Get Anything Out of Your Sermons.”

 I confess, that as a preacher, I have occasionally misjudged my target audience, usually assuming they knew more about the Bible than they did.
-And, probably even more often, I have confused people who have only heard certain passages used as proof texts for some fringe doctrine by giving the orthodox interpretation.
+And, probably even more often, I have confused people by presenting the most common, orthodox interpretation of certain passages that their previous pastors only used as proof texts for some fringe doctrine.

 If I, say, compare a New Testament figure and an Old Testament figure, and the congregation has never heard of the Old Testament figure, I could blame every Sunday School teacher they ever had.
 Or I could work harder to find examples they would understand the next time I preached.
 But claiming that the members weren’t as spiritual as they should have been that morning rather misses the point.